Cowra NSW

 The Barking Owl is rarely seen but their distinctive "little dog" barking call may be heard at night.They frequent where forest meets farmland especially in river side trees.
 The two owls above are roosting close to a small stream that will provide …

-This Rainbow Bee-eater was feeding from a dead tree at the top of Cowra’s observatory hill.
+This Rainbow Bee-eater (27 cm) was feeding from a dead tree at the top of Cowra’s observatory hill.
+A spring and summer visitor to the Cowra area.

 The Crested Shrike-tit is an insect eating bird but occasionally eats seeds and fruit.
 It uses its strong short bill to tear bark from trees and find insects.
 This bird was on a bush regeneration site planted by participants in the Cowra Woodland Bi…